-Iowa Democrats begin caucus meetings, kicking off search for Trump election challenger
+Iowa Democrats conduct caucus meetings, kicking off search for Trump 2020 challenger

 Do voters want someone with appeal to centrists, independents and disaffected Republicans, like moderates Biden, Pete Buttigieg, the former mayor of South Bend, Indiana, and Senator Amy Klobuchar of neighboring Minnesota?
 Or should the party choose a candidate who energizes its liberal base and could bring out new voters, like progressives Sanders and fellow Senator Elizabeth Warren of Massachusetts?

-The race has been overshadowed in recent weeks, with Sanders, Warren and Klobuchar relegated to part-time campaigning in Iowa as they were forced to remain in Washington for the Senate impeachment trial of Trump.
-They heard closing arguments on Monday, just hours before the caucuses.
+Since voters may register as late as Monday, the caucuses could draw a late surge of attendees, especially among independent voters or Republicans turned off by Trump.

-Because voters may register as late as Monday, the caucuses could draw a late surge of attendance, especially among independent voters or Republicans turned off by Trump.
+At the caucus sites, voters gathered in groups by candidate preference in a public display of support.
+If a candidate did not reach a threshold of support of 15% of voters in a caucus, the total needed to be considered viable, that candidates’ supporters were released to back another contender, leading to a further round of persuasion.

-At the caucus sites, voters gather in groups by candidate preference in a public display of support.
-If a candidate does not reach a threshold of support of 15% of voters in a caucus needed to be considered viable, that candidates’ supporters are released to back another contender, leading to another round of persuasion.
+“We need a candidate who can bring our party together,” Warren told a caucus at a high school in Des Moines.
+“We need all our Democrats united.
+Most of all, you need someone who’s going to inspire people: Democrats, independents and Republicans.”

-Even if one candidate wins by a commanding margin in Iowa, Democrats may still lack clear answers as the race moves on to the other three early-voting states of New Hampshire, Nevada and South Carolina later in February.
+Even if one candidate wins by a commanding margin in Iowa, Democrats may still lack clear answers as the race moves on to the other three early voting states of New Hampshire, Nevada and South Carolina later in February.

-Whoever remains in the race by Super Tuesday, when 15 states and territories vote on March 3, will also confront billionaire former New York Mayor Michael Bloomberg, who is skipping the early states in favor of focusing on states rich in delegates to the Democratic National Convention in July.
+Whoever remains in the race by Super Tuesday on March 3, when 15 states and territories vote, will also confront billionaire former New York Mayor Michael Bloomberg, who is skipping the early states in favor of focusing on states rich in delegates to the Democratic National Convention in July.

-Sanders, who finished in a virtual dead heat with Hillary Clinton in Iowa during his first presidential run in 2016, surged recently in many Iowa opinion polls to move just ahead of Biden.
+Sanders, who finished in a virtual dead heat with eventual nominee Hillary Clinton in Iowa during his first presidential run in 2016, surged recently in many Iowa polls to move just ahead of Biden.

 Warren and Buttigieg remain within striking distance, and many polls show a big bloc of undecided Iowa voters, creating the potential for upsets and late surges.